magodo/terraform-provider-restful/docs/resources/resource.md

 - `poll_create` (Attributes) The polling option for the "Create" operation (see [below for nested schema](#nestedatt--poll_create))
 - `poll_delete` (Attributes) The polling option for the "Delete" operation (see [below for nested schema](#nestedatt--poll_delete))
 - `poll_update` (Attributes) The polling option for the "Update" operation (see [below for nested schema](#nestedatt--poll_update))
+- `post_create_read` (Attributes) An additional read after creation (after polling, if any) for overriding the `$(body)` used for `read_path`, which was representing the response body of the initial create call.
+This is only meant to be used for APIs that only forms a resource id after the resource is completely created.
+One example is the AzureDevOps `project` API: A `project` is identified by a UUID, the user needs to create the project, polling the long running operation, then query the `project` by its (mutable) name, where it returns you the (immutable) UUID. (see [below for nested schema](#nestedatt--post_create_read))
 - `precheck_create` (Attributes List) An array of prechecks that need to pass prior to the "Create" operation.
 Exactly one of `mutex` or `api` should be specified. (see [below for nested schema](#nestedatt--precheck_create))
 - `precheck_delete` (Attributes List) An array of prechecks that need to pass prior to the "Delete" operation.
 Exactly one of `mutex` or `api` should be specified. (see [below for nested schema](#nestedatt--precheck_delete))
 - `precheck_update` (Attributes List) An array of prechecks that need to pass prior to the "Update" operation.
 Exactly one of `mutex` or `api` should be specified. (see [below for nested schema](#nestedatt--precheck_update))